-Fire prevention and safety are everyone's responsibility.
+Fire prevention, sanitation, and safety are everyone's responsibility.
 Inmates are required to report fires to the nearest staff member so property and lives can be protected.
-Piles of trash or rags in closed areas, combustible material, items hanging from fixtures or electrical receptacles, or other hazards will not be tolerated.
-Regular fire inspections are made by qualified professionals.
+Piles of trash or rags in closed areas, combustible material, items hanging from fixtures or electrical receptacles, or other hazards cannot, and will not, be tolerated.
+Regular fire and sanitation inspections are made by a number of staff, including the Safety Officer.
+Cardboard and wooden made shelves affixed to the inside of the lockers are prohibited and constitutes a fire hazard.
+If these items are found in your locker, personal possession, or living area, you may be subject to disciplinary action.